Romani people in Turkey: In popular culture

-A Turkish Romani settlement in Istanbul appears in From Russia with Love, 1963 spy film and the second in the James Bond series.
+A Turkish Romani settlement outside Istanbul appears in the 1957 James Bond novel From Russia with Love, and its 1963 film adaptation.

 A group of Turkish Romani appears in the 16th century Ottoman Constantinople of the video game Assassin's Creed: Revelations.

 A Turkish TV series made between 2004 and 2007 called Cennet Mahallesi is based on Istanbulite Romans.

 Sufism

-Many Turkish Roma, are members of the Hindiler Tekkesi a Qadiriyya-Tariqa, founded in 1738 by the Indian Muslim Sheykh Seyfullah Efendi El Hindi in Selamsız.
+Many Turkish Roma, are members of the Hindiler Tekkesi, a Qadiriyya-tariqa, founded in 1738 by the Indian Muslim Sheykh Seyfullah Efendi El Hindi in Selamsız.

 Groups of Turkish Romanlar

 Yerli and Çerge generic term

-The majority of the Romani people in Turkey live in Eastern Thrace, mostly in the Kırklareli Province, they are divided into two Main groups, the Sedentary Yerli and the Semi-Nomadic Çerge.
+The majority of the Romani people in Turkey live in Eastern Thrace, mostly in the Kırklareli Province, they are divided into two main groups, the sedentary Yerli and the semi-nomadic Çerge.
 There are several subgroups of both, named after their old professions which they once practiced or which they still do in part, as example: the Sepetçiler (Basketmaker's), Çiçekçi (Flower seller), Cambazı (Horse trader), Ayıcılar (Bear-leader's), Demirci (Blacksmith), Çiçekçi (Flower seller), Sünnetçi (Circumciser), Subaşı (Water carrier), Kuyumcu (Goldsmith), Kalaycı (Tinsmith), Şarkıcı (Singer), Müzisyen (Musician), Elekçiler (Sieve maker's), Bohçacı (Bundler), Arabacı (Coachman), Katırcıları (Muleteer's), etc. However, mostly all of the different Romani groups today are Working poor in a wide variety of jobs.

 The Yerli and the Çerge, live together in the Mahalla, but they don't like each other.
 The Yerli speak only Turkish as their mother tongue, while the Çerge speak Turkish and Rumelian Romani.
 Although both groups are Muslims, the Yerli look down on the Çerge, and consider them savage, uncivilized and keep their distance from them.
 Interestingly, the Yerli call themselves Romanlar, while they call the Çerge Çingeneler.
 The Yerli consider the Çerge to have once come from the Balkans to Eastern Thrace.